-Having consulted Councillors permission has been granted for Brompton Church to have a service on the Green on Sunday 29th May, to hold a table top sale on the Church Green and serve refreshments in the Church on the afternoon of Saturday 13th August 2022 and a service and bring your own picnic on Sunday 28th August.
+Having consulted Councillors permission had been granted for Brompton Church to have a service on the Green on Sunday 29th May, to hold a table top sale on the Church Green and serve refreshments in the Church on the afternoon of Saturday 13th August 2022 and a service and bring your own picnic on Sunday 28th August.
+AGREED - That these actions be endorsed.